jjoniel/websitecloner/README.md

-# Orchids SWE Intern Challenge Template
+# Website Cloner

 This project consists of a backend built with FastAPI and a frontend built with Next.js and TypeScript.
+It uses an agentic architecture to create an HTML clone of any website, even those generated using client-side rendering such as React apps.

 ## Backend